 Audience: All Immuta users

-Content Summary: This section highlights the benefits and deployment options of Immuta and details the data access patterns: Azure Synapse Analytics, Databricks, Databricks SQL Analytics, HDFS, S3, Snowflake, Spark, SQL, and Trino.
+Content Summary: This section highlights the benefits, architecture, and data flow of the Immuta platform.
+Additionally, this section details the data access patterns: Databricks, HDFS, S3, Snowflake, Spark, and SQL.

-Immuta provides a consistent point of access for all data analysis and dynamically protects your data with complex policies -- enforced based on the user accessing the data and the logic of the policy -- creating efficient digital data exchanges compliant with organizations' regulations with complete visibility of policy enforcement.
+The Immuta data control plane enables you to unify your disparate data silos virtually, allowing a consistent point for data access for all data analysis.
+The control plane dynamically protects your data with complex subscription and anonymization policies that are enforced based on the user accessing the data and the logic of the policy.
+This process removes friction between data owners/compliance professionals and the data analysts by creating digital data exchanges compliant with organizations' regulations and providing complete visibility and flexibility into how policies are enforced and monitored.

 - Unification: All your data remains in-place; however, it is virtually unified within Immuta for a single point of access.